akshatjain02/Python-scripts/README.md

 # Learning python
-A series of python scripts created and pulled with an intention to learn Python and github.
+A series of python scripts created and pushed with an intention to learn Python and github.